-The government has used a "systems approach" to the agriculture sector.
-Agriculture sector ministries are viewed as components whose synergistic functions should lead to attainment of the objectives set out in the agricultural sector.
+The government has used a "systems approach" to the agricultural sector.
+Agricultural sector ministries are viewed as components whose synergistic functions should lead to attainment of the objectives set out in the agricultural sector.
 The argument is that when each of the sector ministries aligns its operations to the tenets of the NCCRS and NCCAP, then the agricultural sector will respond effectively to the challenges of climate change and climate variability.
-NCCAP has outlined how agriculture sector ministries are expected to align their climate change activities and plans to the NCCRS.
-Maina et al 2013, however note that this will only take care of the upstream interests at national, regional and international levels, while the downstream may be neglected.
+NCCAP has outlined how agricultural sector ministries are expected to align their climate change activities and plans to the NCCRS.
+Maina et al. (2013), however, note that this will only take care of the upstream interests at national, regional and international levels, while the downstream may be neglected.
 Implementation of the NCCRS through the NCCAP strategies is in its formative stages and remains at the level of mainstreaming into government plans and development of implementation strategies.

-4.6 Policy actors, processes and incoherence
+4.6 Policy Actors, Processes and Incoherence

 The foregoing review suggests that policy formulation process in the agricultural and climate change spheres in Kenya involves multifarious actors defined by politics, geographical settings, interests, gender and financial resources, since it constitutes the foundation upon which the economy is built.
-The actors include Government ministries and institutions such as the Ministry of Environment and Mineral Resources (MEMR), Ministry of Agriculture, Ministry of Forestry and Wildlife, the National Environmental Management Authority (NEMA), the Climate
+The actors include government ministries and institutions such as the Ministry of Environment and Mineral Resources (MEMR), Ministry of Agriculture, Ministry of Forestry and Wildlife, National Environmental Management Authority (NEMA), Climate Change Coordination Unit (CCCU), and several government parastatals and departments; international Non-Governmental Organizations (NGOs), United Nations (UN) and related bodies; regional NGOs and corporations; national NGOs and Community Based Organizations (CBOs); development partners; the private sector; civil society organizations; and research and academic institutions.